 What might you do to embody hope as it relates to this week’s color and theme?
 Pray in color.
 Walk.
 Dance.
 Journal.
 Bake or cook.
 Paint.
 Garden.
 Play…

 Compose a poem.
 Make art.
 Take pictures.
 Sew.
 Stitch.
 Crochet.
 Bake.
 There’s an overlap with the invitation to embody this color and theme.
 Is there something you can create as a result of yesterday’s embodied practice?

 Share with us and the AllianceQ community.
 What made you wonder?
 In what ways did the scripture and podcast engage you?
 How did you embody this color and theme?
 What did you create?
 We are excited to hear and see it all!
 Send material to email@example.com.
 By submitting your material, you give permission for Disciples AllianceQ to publish all or portions of the content with attribution.

 Colors of Hope is a bridge to Pride month

-The 9-week series concludes with the Rainbow Podcast on May 31.
+The 9-week series concluded with the Rainbow Podcast on May 31, 2021.
 You’re invited to celebrate Pride with AllianceQ throughout the month of June.